-Country of importation - the country or the customs territory of importation,
+Country of importation - the country or the customs territory of importation.

-Identical goods - goods which are the same in all respects, including physical characteristics, quality and reputation.
-Minor differences in appearance would not exclude goods otherwise conforming to the definition from being regarded as identical.
+Identical goods - goods wiehwhich are the same in all respects, including physical chracteristics quality and reputation.
+Minor diffrences differences in appearance would not include goods otherwise conforming to the definition from being regarderegard as identical.

 Similar goods - goods which, although not alike in all respects, have like characteristics and like component materials which enable them to perform the same functions and to be commercially interchangeable.
-The quality of the goods, their reputation and the existence of a trademark are among the factors to be considered in determining whether goods are similar;
+The quality of the goods, their reputation and the existence of a trademark are among the factors to be considered in determining whether goods are similar.

-Goods of the same class or kind - goods which fall within a group or range of goods in conformity with the Nomenclature of Goods of the Republic of Moldova, approved by the Government of the Republic of Moldova produced by a particular industry or industry sector, including identical or similar goods.
+Goods of the same class or kind - goods which fall within a group or range of goods in conformity with the Nomenclature of Goods of the Republic of Moldova, produced by a particular industry or industry sector, and includes identical or similar goods.